KuroKaze78/CostumeCustomizer/README.txt

 Have the correct swimsuit displayed on-screen before attempting to use any of the keyboard shortcuts.

 Keyboard Shortcuts:
-F3 - Toggle Clothing Menu
+F3 - Cycle Clothing Menu*

+Note*: If multiple different model-types are available to customize clothing, the F3 button will cycle between each currently on-screen model type and off
+  - Common Body Type Customization menu
+  - Honoka Body Type Customization menu
+  - Marie Rose Body Type Customization menu
+  - Menu Off

 With menu open:
-CTRL + ` (backtick)  Switch to preset menu
+` (backtick)         Switch to preset menu
 CTRL + 1             Switch to Shirts/Dresse menu
 CTRL + 2             Switch to Bra menu
 CTRL + 3             Switch to Panty menu